unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ^o → ô
 ```

 If the user types a key that produces "\^", the keyboard enters a dead state.
 When the user then types a key that produces an "e", the transform is invoked, and "ê" is output.
 Suppose a user presses keys producing "\^" then "u".
-In this case, there is no match for the "\^u", and the "\^" is output if the failure attribute in the `transform` element is set to emit.
-If there is no transform starting with "u", then it is also output (again only if failure is set to emit) and the mechanism leaves the "dead" state.
+In this case, there is no match for the "\^u", and the "\^" is output if the `transformFailure` attribute in the `settings` element is set to emit.
+If there is no transform starting with "u", then it is also output (again only if `transformFailure` is set to emit) and the mechanism leaves the "dead" state.

 The UI may show an initial sequence of matching characters with a special format, as is done with dead-keys on the Mac, and modify them as the transform completes.
 This behavior is specified in the `partial` attribute in the `transform` element.

 Most transforms in practice have only a couple of characters.
-But for completeness, the behavior is defined on all strings:
+But for completeness, the behavior is defined on all strings.
+The following applies when no exact match exists:

 1. If there could be a longer match if the user were to type additional keys, go into a 'dead' state.
-2. If there could not be a longer match, find the longest actual match, emit the transformed text (if failure is set to emit), and start processing again with the remainder.
+2. If there could not be a longer match, find the longest actual match, emit the transformed text (if `transformFailure` is set to emit), and start processing again with the remainder.
 3. If there is no possible match, output the first character, and start processing again with the remainder.

 Suppose that there are the following transforms: